 If you find yourself in a situation where you need to see a chiropractor as soon as possible, we're here for you.
 Our chiropractors have treated thousands of patients, and we can treat you too.

-Our office offers a robust range of chiropractic services in James Island, from custom shoe insoles for your feet to adjustments and massages for your back.
+Our office offers a robust range of chiropractic services near James Island, from custom shoe insoles for your feet to adjustments and massages for your back.

 Ready to live your best life free of pain?
 Contact our office today or explore our site to learn more about the James Island Spine & Disc Center difference.
 We want you to feel comfortable knowing that you will be treated with care, compassion, and excellence every time you visit our office.

 A 15 minute conversation with one of our doctors before agreeing to treatment

 South Carolina’s first-ever cannabis dry bar has landed on James Island.
 High Rise Dry Bar from Charleston Hemp Collective opened Aug.
 11 and is changing the world of hemp-derived products and the non-alcoholic beverage space by offering mocktails made with legal cannabis seltzers.“I think it’s really cool pioneering stuff like this,” said Matt Skinner, owner of Charleston Hemp Collective.
 “You always kind of worry about whether it’s going to go over and how many people are going to relate to it, bu...

 South Carolina’s first-ever cannabis dry bar has landed on James Island.
 High Rise Dry Bar from Charleston Hemp Collective opened Aug.
 11 and is changing the world of hemp-derived products and the non-alcoholic beverage space by offering mocktails made with legal cannabis seltzers.